zdravkov/kendo-docs/api/wrappers/jsp/chart/series.md

 # \<kendo:chart-series\>

-Array of series definitions.The series type is determined by the value of the type field.
+The configuration of the chart series.The series type is determined by the value of the type field.
-If a type value is missing, the type is assumed to be the one specified in seriesDefaults.Each series type has a different set of options.
+If a type value is missing, the type is assumed to be the one specified in seriesDefaults.

 #### Example
     <kendo:chart>